Vedantt-Patel/Grade-Evaluation-System-DSA/README.md

 # Grade-Evaluation-System-DSA
-Forged a Grade Wizard in C++ and DSA magic!
-Merging tech and academia seamlessly, I wielded programming prowess to craft a sleek, user-friendly evaluation charm.
-A testament to my commitment to academic excellence and innovation in the software realm. 🚀🎓✨
+Engineered a Grade Evaluation System proficiently using C++ and DSA concepts.
+Demonstrated a keen fusion of technology and academic assessment, showcasing expertise in developing robust, efficient, and user-friendly tools.
+This project reflects my commitment to maintaining high academic standards and employing innovative problem-solving in software development.